kanaminusaena/roxgps/README.md

 ## Changes

 This module inherits from the original GpsSetter project with the following changes:
-- Added support for new location APIs in system server from Android 14+
+- Added support for new location APIs in system server introduced in Android 14+
 - Added support for dynamically adjusting the location via a joystick overlay
 - Added ability to only depend on FOSS libraries
 - Updated UI to work with latest Material Design